 There’s no doubt content optimization makes your content marketing strategy stronger.
 But in order to actually make it work, you need to ensure you’re doing it right.

-Let’s look into a few useful content optimization tips that you can use make your business site stand out and attract more targeted traffic…
+Let’s look into a few useful content optimization tips that you can use to make your business site stand out and attract more targeted traffic…

 Tip #1: Use Keywords Properly